t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Results

 where $(\mathcal{D}_{iid})_l$ denotes the $l$-th $iid$ replicate with $|(\mathcal{D}_{iid})_l|=|\mathcal{D}|$.
-We call the diversity metric ``distance gain", as the metric \textit{relatively} gauges how more diverse a given set is compared to $iid$.
+We call the metric \textit{distance gain}, as it \textit{relatively} gauges how much more diverse a given set is compared to a set of $iid$ samples.
 For example, the gain of 1.5 given a property set $\mathcal{P}$ implies that the Euclidean distances between property pairs are 1.5 times larger on average than those of $\mathcal{P}_{iid}$ in the property space.
-The proposed metric offers intuitive interpretation based on distance, avoids the dependency on both data scaling and distance-to-similarity transformation, and thus offers a means for fair diversity evaluation of a given dataset.
-In addition, the metric generalizes to sequential sampling with $h_G^{(t)}$ at $t$-th iteration as well, allowing quantitative assessment across iterations involving different cardinality.
+The proposed metric offers an intuitive interpretation based on distance, avoids the dependency on both data scaling and distance-to-similarity transformation, and thus offers a means for consistent diversity evaluation of a given dataset.
+In addition, the metric generalizes to sequential sampling with $h_G^{(t)}$ at the $t$-th iteration as well, allowing quantitative assessment across datasets at different iterations (i.e., different sizes).
 Hence, we report all the upcoming results based on the distance gain proposed.